tinayiluo0322/Explainable-AI-Models-for-Edgy-Scenario-Object-Identification-in-Autonomous-Vehicles/README.md

 # Overview

 ## Research Question
 The primary goal of this project is to evaluate the predictive performance and explainability of AI models for object identification in challenging or edge-case scenarios within the context of autonomous driving.
 Specifically, this research explores how well pre-trained image classification models—**ResNet50** and **VGG16**—perform under conditions like night driving, rain, snow, fog, and broken infrastructures.
-It also examines how explainability techniques, including **LIME**, **Grad-CAM**, and **Anchor Explanations**, clarify their predictions.
+It also examines how explainability techniques, including **LIME**, **Grad-CAM**, and **Anchors Explanations**, clarify their predictions.

 In this study, 'object identification' refers to the classification of entire images representing scenes or objects, rather than detecting and localizing objects within the image.